-- The screw/standoffs are included with your MB accessories. - Remove the inner screw with a screwdriver and fasten the standoff portion to the 80mm interval on the motherboard. - Remove the plastic cover on the thermal pad from your intended M.2 slot. - Install the M.2 device and use the inner screw to secure the device against the standoff.
+- The screw/standoffs are included with your MB accessories. - Remove the inner screw with a screwdriver and fasten the standoff portion to the 80mm interval on the motherboard. - Remove the plastic cover over the thermal pad. - Install the M.2 device and use the inner screw to secure the device against the standoff.